Luther's Re- or-De-Formation « Catholic Insight

-(Here is a re-post of a reflection on this 505th anniversary of the ‘Reformation’, originally published five years ago, on the half-millennium anniversary of its traditional and symbolic beginning.
+(Here is a re-post of a reflection on this 506th anniversary of the generally accepted date for the formal start of the ‘Reformation’, when Luther nailed his 95 theses to the door of the Catholilc Church at Wittenberg.
 The spirit of Luther is still with us today, and must be reckoned with, as it continues to affect very much our own Church)

 Today’s 500th anniversary of the ‘Reformation’ is a rather arbitrary one, based on the legend, perhaps apocryphal, that it was on this day in 1517 that Martin Luther defiantly nailed his ’95 theses’, to the door of All Saints’ Church in Wittenberg, on the vigil of its eponymous solemnity.
 The tract, which reads quite innocuously to us today, questioned the practice of indulgences, amongst other things, The young Augustinian monk, who was prone to theatrical displays, may well have thought that his proclamation would be fittingly placed on a church named after those saved souls, most of whom had taken advantage of indulgences, and other Catholic disciplines, to help in their journey to heaven.